papum20/unibo__projects__CAS-Server/README.md

 Also `nginx/include/` (and `nginx/include-dflt/`) contain params for the confs.

-Finally, nginx's container uses as env files both `env/proxy.env` and `env/proxy-dflt.env`: again, `proxy-dflt.env` (which should be set accordingly) contains the default values, while `proxy.env` can be used for custom ones.
+Finally, nginx's container uses as env files both `env/proxy.env` and `env/proxy-dflt.env`: again, `proxy-dflt.env` contains the default values, while `proxy.env` can be used for custom ones.

 ## Post-Installation: defaults, fixes, maintenance